All Episodes

 No, I think you hit three really important bullet points.

-If you study the markets like I do, the final oomph in that market was futures driven.
+And that is in 2011, if you study the markets like I do, the final oomph in that market was futures driven.

-And what it says is that is the market being driven by the paper market, or is the market being driven by the physical market?
+And what it says is that is the market being driven by the paper market or is the market being driven by the physical market?

 And in that case, it was being driven by the futures market.